 A guideline is a non-specific rule or principle that provides direction to an action or behavior.
 A rule is a regulation or law.

 How We Use Choir Rules

 A ruler sets the rules.
 A ruler governs by enforcing the rules.
 When someone does not follow a rule, they are handed a consequence.
 This concept is a top-down process.
 If we are the choir ruler, we can set choir rules.

 How Guidelines Change the Process

-A manager and/or team of people usually create guidelines.
-A managers and/or team usually trains employees to follow their guidelines.
-When a guideline is not adhered to, the goal is to re-direct and re-train the employees to more consistently follow the ever-important guidelines.
+A manager or team of people usually create guidelines.
+A manager or team usually trains employees to follow their guidelines.
+When employees don’t adhere to a guideline, the goal of management is to re-direct and re-train the employees.

 Rules for Thought